marionlo/100-days-of-code/README.md

 ### Day 64: December 12, 2018
 **Today's Progress**: Huge progress on my Portfolio today.
 Decided to restructure the whole project by using a generator with Yeoman in order to use Gulp and preprocess SCSS.
 I've also started to add my animations with Animate on scroll, it's starting to look cool!

+**Thoughts:** Will soon need to work on the responsiveness, and I need to find a tool to check on each browsers the look of my website.